-Q: How does malloc() acquire heap memory?

-A: Moves the program break downward via sbrk() or brk() system call void sbrk(intptr_t increment);
+- Q: How does malloc () acquire heap memory? - A: Moves the program break downward via sbrk() or brk() system call int brk(void \newBreak);

-Increment the program break by the specified amount.
+• Increment the program break by the specified amount.
 Calling the function with an increment of 0 returns the current location of the program break.
-Return 0 if successful and -1 otherwise.
+Return the ptr to the previous program break if successful and -1 otherwise.